NDIS Mental Health Support

 Mental Illnesses span a wide array of conditions, some of which can be quite serious and cause significant dysfunction, while others may present with negligible symptoms.
 The term Mental Illness includes more commonly known conditions such as depression, anxiety, bipolar disorder, or phobias, as well as lesser known conditions such as schizophrenia or schizoaffective disorder, dissociative identity disorder, obsessive compulsive disorder, Tourette’s Syndrome, or PTSD.

 Maple Community Services is well equipped to assist patients with Mental Illness in order to enable patients to manage their symptoms and function optimally from day to day.
+Our experienced NDIS Mental Health Support workers get to know your personal goals and aspirations.
+We’re here to assist you in customising a support plan towards a more fulfilling and independent quality of life.

 Is Mental Illness Covered by the NDIS?